Best time to visit New Zealand

 Winter (May–Sept) is the wettest, coldest and consequently least popular time, unless you are enamoured of winter sports, in which case it’s fabulous.
 The switch to prevailing southerly winds tends to bring periods of crisp, dry and cloudless weather to the West Coast and heavy snowfalls to the Southern Alps and Central North Island, allowing for some of the most varied and least-populated skiing and snowboarding in the world.

-Festivals and holidays in New Zealand
+Festivals and vacations in New Zealand

-In the southern hemisphere, Christmas falls near the start of the school summer holidays, which run from mid-December until early February.
+In the southern hemisphere, Christmas falls near the start of the school summer vacations, which run from mid-December until early February.
 From Boxing Day through to the middle of January Kiwis hit the beaches en masse and during this time you’ll find a lot more people about.
 Motels and campsites can be difficult to book and often raise their prices, though B&Bs and hostels rarely up their rates.
-To help you chart a path through the chaos, i-SITE visitor centres are open longer hours, as are many other tourist attractions.
-Other school holidays last for two weeks in mid- to late April, a fortnight in early to mid-July and the first two weeks of October, though these have a less pronounced effect.
+To help you chart a path through the chaos, i-SITE visitor centers are open longer hours, as are many other tourist attractions.
+Other school vacations last for two weeks in mid- to late April, a fortnight in early to mid-July and the first two weeks of October, though these have a less pronounced effect.

-Public holidays are big news in New Zealand and it can feel like the entire country has taken to the roads, so it’s worth staying put rather than trying to travel on these days.
+Public vacations are big news in New Zealand and it can feel like the entire country has taken to the roads, so it’s worth staying put rather than trying to travel on these days.
 Each region also takes one day a year to celebrate its Anniversary Day, remembering the founding of the original provinces that made up New Zealand, and generally celebrated with an agricultural show, horse-jumping, sheepshearing, cake-baking and best-vegetable contests and novelty events (such as gumboot throwing).
 We’ve listed official dates below, but days are usually observed on the nearest Monday (or occasionally Friday) to make a long weekend.

-Public holidays and festival calendar
+Public vacations and festival calendar

 January 1 New Year’s Day (PH) Whaleboat Racing Regatta, Kawhia (w kawhiaharbour.co.nz); Highland Games, Waipu (w highlandgames.co.nz).